dipendra-mule/conducky/website/docs/user-guide/event-management.md

 ### Via the API

-SuperAdmins can use the API for programmatic event creation:
+System Admins can use the API for programmatic event creation:

 ```bash
 # Create basic event